dougeby/IntuneDocs/intune/windows-enrollment-status.md

 - Certificates
     - Certificate profiles that are assigned to All Users or a user group in which the user enrolling the device is a member.

+## Next steps
+After you set up Windows enrollment pages, learn how to manage Windows devices.
+For more information, see [What is Microsoft Intune device management?](https://docs.microsoft.com/intune/device-management)